-I am the author or editor of five books, many of which have won awards.
+I am the author or editor of six books, many of which have won awards.

 IMAGINING QUEER METHODS